Hassanat-Awodipe/EXCEL--Office_Procurement_Analysis/README.md

 This analysis of a small dataset was done using Microsoft Excel.
 The operations performed are:

-*1.Data importation and transformation with Power Query* *2.Sorting*
+- *Data importation and transformation with Power Query*
+- *Sorting*
 - *Filtering*
 - *Conditional Formatting*
 - *Functions and Formulas*